Pedakakani: Government and politics

 Pedakakani gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The ward members are headed by a Sarpanch.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.

 Culture

 Pedakakani is united with all major cultures.
 Ancient Sri Malleswara Swami vari Devastanam, Baji Baba Darga, Kakani Thota is located here.
-Also Parantallamma temple is located here.
+Also Parantallamma temple ,Sri pothuluri veerabrhemndra swamy temple is located here.

 Transport

 National Highway 16, a part of Golden Quadrilateral passes through the village.
 APSRTC operates city buses to the village from NTR bus station of Guntur.
-Pedakakani Halt railway station is an F–category station on Guntur–Krishna Canal section and is administered under Guntur railway division of South Central Railway zone.
+Pedakakani Halt railway station is an F–category station on Guntur–Krishna Canal sectionis administered under Guntur railway division of South Central Railway zone.